software-mansion-labs/revuer/README.md

 Show statistics about Code Reviews on GitHub.

 ### User Stories

 As a **reviewer**, I want to:

-- know if I am too strict or too forgiving in my reviews, so that I can avoid extremes
+- determine if my reviews are consistently too strict or too lenient, in order to avoid extremes.
+- assess if my reviews are detailed enough, in order to decide if I need to spend more time on them.
-- know if I am too unresponsive compared to others, so that I can do code review faster
+- be informed if I am slower in responding to code reviews compared to other reviewers, so I can improve my speed.
-- avoid integrating this utility, so that I can check statistics anonymously
+- avoid integrating this tool into CI, so I have the option to use the utility anonymously.
-- know how many code reviews each reviewer does, so that I can decide if I should do more reviews or less
+- be aware of the number of code reviews performed by each reviewer, in order to make informed decisions about my own workload.
-- get stats from popular code hosting platforms, so that I can use this tool
+- use this tool with any major code hosting platform.

 As a **manager**, I want to:
-- know if there are reviewers with a bias towards certain developers, so that I can understand and resolve the problem
+- identify if there are any reviewers exhibiting bias towards specific developers, in order to understand and resolve the issue.
-- understand how team works, so that I have a context whenever I talk with developers
+- gain insight into how my team operates, in order to have context during interactions with developers.